 U.S. patent laws give inventors provisional patent rights under 35 U.S.C.
 Section 154(d).
-When a patent application is filed, patent pending status is achieved.
-However, provisional patent rights are not granted to the inventor at this time.
-Instead provisional patent rights are given to inventors when the patent application is published under the pre-grant publication rules.
-This typically occurs 18 months after the filing date of the patent application.
+When the inventor submits a patent application, patent the invention achieves pending status.
+Provisional patent rights are given to inventors when the patent application is published under the pre-grant publication rules.
+Pre-grant publication typically occurs 18 months after the filing date of the patent application.

 The patent rights are provisional because the patent application has not yet matured into a patent.
 While the patent application is merely pending, the inventor can’t sue competitors on the published patent application.
-The inventor has to wait till the patent is granted.
-Now, if the claims in the patent are identical or substantially the same as the claims in the pre-grant publication, then anyone infringing on the patent claims is liable for damages not only for sales after the grant, but also before the grant of the patent.
-Liability exists as of the publication date of the pre-grant publication.
+The inventor has to wait until the patent is granted.
+Now, if the claims in the patent are identical or substantially the same as the claims in the pre-grant publication, then anyone infringing on the patent claims is liable for damages.
+They are liable for sales before and after the grant.
+Liability extends back to the publication date of the pre-grant publication.

 One more element must also exist.
 The competitor or alleged infringer must have had actual notice of the published patent application.
 In other words, once the pre-grant application is published, you have to send it to the alleged infringer to show that they had actual knowledge of the pre-grant publication.

-If an inventor wants to maximize this potential liability, then they may request early publication instead of waiting for the 18-month period before their patent application is published.
+If an inventor wants to maximize this potential liability, then they may request early publication instead of waiting for 18-months before their patent application is published.

 However, I don’t want to blow this potential liability out of proportion.
 Pre-issuance damages are a risk to competitors.
-However, as of yet, I’ve not seen any actual litigation where the patent owner was able to get a damage award for activities of the infringer before the patent was granted.
-A major reason for the failure to get pre-issuance damages is that patent claims typically change during prosecution.
+However, as of yet, I’ve not seen any actual litigation on this issue.
+A reason for such failure is that patent claims typically change during prosecution.
 What this means is, the claims in the patent are generally not the same as those in the pre-grant publication.
-Nevertheless, in my own practice, there are many patent applications that have matured into patents without any significant changes to the claims.
-Hence, the liability is real and competitors should account for this liability in your business.
+Nevertheless, in my practice, many patent applications have matured into patents without any significant changes to the claims.
+Hence, the liability is real, and competitors should account for this liability in your business.